YinHK-gameDev/unity-learn/art & graphics/textures/Mipmap/README.md

 ![](../img/texture_streaming.png)

-> By default, this enables Mipmap Streaming for all Cameras in your project.
+> By default, this **enables Mipmap Streaming for all Cameras** in your project.

 ### Making textures work with the Mipmap Streaming system
-You can set up Mipmap Streaming on individual textures.
+You can set up **Mipmap Streaming on individual textures**.
 Select a texture asset, navigate to the Inspector window and view the Texture Import settings.

 Open the Advanced settings, and **enable the Streaming Mip Maps checkbox**.